-Five Principles for Ethical Deviation (n): guidelines that, when taken as a whole, provide the ethical framework by which Deviation is maintained as a positive pursuit.
+Five Principles of Ethical Deviation (n): guidelines that, when taken as a whole, provide the ethical framework by which Deviation is maintained as a positive pursuit.
 By applying the Five Principles to daily life circumstances in order to ethically stray from convention, deviants take an active role in advancing their own Self-awareness. (#1: Freedom is a process, #2: Non-opposition, #3: Nonviolence, #4: Honesty and Truthfulness, #5: Responsibility.)

 Foreigner (n): a technical term applied to non-citizens in certain nation-states, or to tribal outsiders.

-Freedom (n): the power of Self-determination attributed to mental flexibility or a lack of mental barriers in one’s perceptions; the quality of being independent of thought; the pursuit of increased Self-awareness and the degree to which an individual is Self-aware.
+Freedom (n): the power of self determination attributed to mental flexibility or a lack of mental barriers in one’s perceptions; the quality of being independent of thought; the pursuit of increased self awareness and the degree to which an individual is self-aware.
 Freedom increases with consciousness; a continuous and ongoing process of expanding one’s consciousness.
 It is the ability to serve increasingly by choice rather than serving by force.
-It is not the ability to avoid service altogether, which is a hedonistic indulgence in Self rather than the pursuit of an increasingly refined Self.
+It is not the ability to avoid service altogether, which is a hedonistic indulgence in self rather than the pursuit of an increasingly refined self.
 (See Principle #1)

 Frontier (n): places in which lines between public and private, licit and illicit are ill-defined; places in which individuals are transformed into governed subjects, but the transformation process is incomplete; where ecologies and ecosystems are ruthlessly converted into wholesale commodity objects.
 “Frontiers are not just edges; they are particular kinds of edges where the expansive nature of extraction comes into its own.
 Built from historical models of European conquest, frontiers create wildness so that some—and not others—may reap its rewards.
 Frontiers are deregulated because they arise in the interstitial spaces made by collaborations among legitimate and illegitimate partners: armies and bandits; gangsters and corporations; builders and despoilers.
 They confuse the boundaries of law and theft, governance and violence, use and destruction.
 These confusions change the rules and thus enable extravagant new economies of profit—as well as loss. … A frontier is an edge of space and time: a zone of not yet—not yet mapped, not yet regulated.
 It is a zone of unmapping: even in its planning, a frontier is imagined as unplanned.
 Frontiers aren’t just discovered at the edge; they are projects in making geographical and temporal experience.
 Frontiers make wildness, entangling visions and vines and violence; their wildness is both material and imaginative.”
 (Excerpt is from Friction by Anna Lowenhaupt Tsing)